1g4-mirror/pv/docs/DEVELOPERS.md

  * Check for patches and bug reports at https://tracker.debian.org/pkg/pv
  * Run "`make indent; make indent indentclean update-po check`"
+ * Run "`make analyse`" and see whether remaining warnings can be addressed
  * Version bump and documentation checks:
    * Update the version in `configure.ac` and `docs/NEWS.md`
    * Check that `docs/NEWS.md` is up to date